Waikato players strike Lotto luck

-Two Waikato players are in the money after winning second division Lotto in Saturday night’s draw.
+Two Waikato players are in the money after winning Lotto’s Second Division in Saturday night’s draw.

-One, who bought their ticket at Countdown Paeroa, also won Powerball second division, picking up a prize of $32,500.
+One, who bought their ticket at Countdown Paeroa, also won Powerball’s Second Division draw, picking up a prize of $32,500.

 The other ticket, bought at Paper Plus Morrinsville, won $20,054.